 Changing Your Lifestyle May Help You in Coping With Depression

 • Address your vitamin D deficiency.
-Studies have consistently shown that having low levels of vitamin D had a significant effect on a person's mental health.8 If you're struggling with depression, it may be helpful to have your vitamin D level checked, so you can address any insufficiency or deficiency.
+Studies have consistently shown that having low levels of vitamin D has a significant effect on a person’s mental health.10 If you’re struggling with depression, it may be helpful to have your vitamin D level checked, so you can address any insufficiency or deficiency.

 Sunlight exposure is the best way to optimize your levels, but if that’s not possible, vitamin D3 supplementation is a viable alternative.
 Just keep in mind that if you take a vitamin D3 supplement, you need to take magnesium and vitamin K2, since these nutrients work in tandem.